punarva10/DoraemonGPT-LLM-Personal-Tutor-for-K12/README.md

+# DoraemonGPT:
-# DoraemonGPT: An LLM powered personal tutor for kids to act as a helping hand thorughoutthe education and help them with tests and even career guidance
+##An LLM powered personal tutor for kids to act as a helping hand thorughout their education and help them with tests and even career guidance

 How to run:
 1. pip install -r requirements.txt